-Oakland Arts Review is proud to announce the winners of the 2017 Hajja Razia Sharif Sheikh Prize in Poetry and Nonfiction.
-The contest invited undergraduates currently enrolled in degree-granting colleges in the United States to submit their best essays and poems that address the experience of being Muslim in America.
+Oakland Arts Review is proud to announce the winners of the 2018 Hajja Razia Sharif Sheikh Prize in Poetry and Nonfiction.
+Once again, the contest invited undergraduates currently enrolled in degree-granting colleges in the United States to submit their best essays and poems that address the experience of being Muslim in America.
 The winning pieces are:

 While the authors did not have to identify as Muslim to be awarded the prize, each piece had to speak in some way to the experience — joys and challenges — of being Muslim in America today, or describe components of the American Muslim experience in ways that educate and inform our readers.
 The first prize in each category will be $500 and publication in OAR, the second prize will be $300 and publication, and honorable mention is simply publication.